 But this is not a hasty process; it can’t happen overnight.
 The only way to achieve growth is through steady self-searching.
 We have to analyze all of our problems, from the big ones to the small, and look closely at all our attitudes and emotions.
 Then, through the natural process of growth, our real self will blossom.
 Our intuition will bubble up and spontaneity will spill forth.
 This is the way to make the best of our lives.
 Not because we no longer make mistakes.
 Not because we never fail or have any faults.
 But because our whole attitude and outlook about everything can change.

 We will discover more and more how the divine attributes of love, power and serenity can go hand in hand, in a healthy way, instead of causing a war within because they are in distortion.
-Love will stop being a self-centered means to an end that we need only because it saves us from being annihilated.
+Love will stop being a self-centered means to an end that we need only because it saves us from annihilation.
 We will learn to combine our own capacity for love with power and serenity, communicating with others in love and understanding while remaining truly independent.

 Healthy serenity won’t cause us to hide from our feelings, from life or from conflicts.
 Because our serenity will be blended with love and power, we will have a healthy detachment from ourselves that allows us to be objective.
 We won’t avoid anything out of fear it might be painful, since we know it might yield an important key.
 If we have the courage to go all the way through our feelings, we can discover the pure gold of the real self hidden behind them.